groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Open eBook File (.epub) is an e-book file format that provide a standard digital publication format for publishers and consumers.
-The format has been so common by now that it is supported by many e-readers and software applications.
+Represents an Open eBook File (.epub), which is an e-book file format that provides a standard digital publication format for publishers and consumers.
+The format is supported by many e-readers and software applications.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/ebook/epub